wlerin/feralfilehosting/Feral Wiki/common links.md

 [putty 0.63 zip](http://the.earth.li/~sgtatham/putty/latest/x86/putty.zip)

-In SSH do these commands.
-Use this faq if you do not know how to SSH into your slot: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)
+In SSH do the commands described in this FAQ.
+If you do not know how to SSH into your slot use this FAQ: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

 How to [SSH](https://www.feralhosting.com/faq/view?question=12) into your slot.